THM-DSDS-2020/lb-arachnet-wip/README.md

 ![Test](images/screenshot.png)

-If the button appears the addon was succesfully installed.
+If the button appears the addon was succesfully istalled.

 ## Developing